larus-breeze/doc_larus/documentation/can_details/services.md

 ---
 This service makes it possible to [transfer binary data](object_directory/generic.md#id-0x03-transfer-of-binary-data-blocks) of theoretically up to 4 GB.
 As it is not specified which data is transferred, this service can only be used as part of a higher-level service.
 For example, it can be used for a firmware update or for transferring a configuration.

-Example blob to transfer: 'This is a test to show that everything works'
+The following example demonstrates the process.
+The package 'This is a test to show that everything works' is to be transferred.

-Results in the following related datagrams:
+This results in the following related datagrams:

     can_id: 0x03, dg.upload_state: 0, dg.length: 44
     can_id: 0x03, dg.upload_state: 1, dg.crc: 0x35727b85